-- 4. Decisions of the ASAC on matters concerning petitions for readmission are final and may not be appealed elsewhere within the School.
-The Dean has no authority to grant a petition for readmission. - 5.
-Any petition for readmission will, if granted, readmit the applicant at the beginning of a Fall semester or, in some instances, a Summer session; readmission will not be granted to begin in a Spring semester , unless it is appropriate to the program. - 6.
-Pursuant to State Bar regulations and School policy, the ASAC may grant readmission to an applicant previously disqualified for academic reasons only when the applicant makes an affirmative showing that they possess the capability to satisfactorily study law.
+- 1. An individual who was academically disqualified may apply for readmission by submitting an application for admission to the COL Admissions department. - 2.
+Decisions of the Admissions Committee on matters concerning applications for readmission are final and may not be appealed elsewhere within the School.
+The Dean has no authority to grant a petition for readmission. - 3.
+Any application for readmission will, if granted, readmit the applicant at the beginning of a Fall semester or, in some instances, a Summer session; readmission will not be granted to begin in a Spring semester , unless it is appropriate to the program. - 4.
+Pursuant to State Bar regulations and School policy, the Admissions Committee may grant readmission to an applicant previously disqualified for academic reasons only when the applicant makes an affirmative showing that they possess the capability to satisfactorily study law.
 Such a showing may be made: - a.
 For an applicant disqualified upon the completion of Torts, Contracts, and Criminal Law, at any time, if the applicant has passed the First-Year Law Students' Examination. - b.
-After one academic year has elapsed since the disqualification, if the applicant demonstrates to the satisfaction of the ASAC that work, study, or other experience during the interim has resulted in a stronger potential for law study than the applicant exhibited at the time they were previously disqualified for academic reasons. - 7.
+After one academic year has elapsed since the disqualification, if the applicant demonstrates to the satisfaction of the Admissions Committee that work, study, or other experience during the interim has resulted in a stronger potential for law study than the applicant exhibited at the time they were previously disqualified for academic reasons. - 5.
 Except in rare circumstances, applicants readmitted will be required to start the JD program over.
-Decisions of the ASAC concerning this issue are final and may not be appealed elsewhere within the school. - M. Students readmitted to or continued on probation in the JD Program by decision of the ASAC may be required to meet conditions as to their academic progress each semester/session.
+Decisions of the Admissions Committee concerning this issue are final and may not be appealed elsewhere within the school. - M. Students readmitted to or continued on probation in the JD Program by decision of the Admissions Committee or ASC respectively may be required to meet conditions as to their academic progress each semester/session.
 Such conditions address academic progress and do not constitute discipline within the meaning of this Catalog.
 Amendments to policies pertaining to academic standing, disqualification, advancement, retention, probation, and graduation may be made by the Dean, with the advice and recommendations of the Faculty and its committees, subject to the ultimate direction and control of the Board of Trustees.
-Except as required to comply with federal or state laws and regulations, or the requirements of the School's accrediting agencies, no amendment concerning academic standing, disqualification, advancement, retention, or graduation will be effective earlier than the semester/session beginning after the notification of change is given.
+Except as required to comply with federal or state laws and regulations, or the requirements of the School's accrediting agencies, no amendment concerning academic standing, disqualification, advancement, retention, probation, or graduation will be effective earlier than the semester/session beginning after the notification of change is given.